mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Configuration
 -------------

 The Printclient can be configurated in the backend.
 It relies on print templates (format A4 to A0).
-These LibreOffice Draw files can be individually modified regarding the location of date, scale, north arrow, overview map as well as dynamic images/ texts in the PDF.
+These LibreOffice Draw files can be individually modified regarding the location of date, scale, north arrow, overview map as well as dynamic images/texts in the PDF.

 .. image:: ../../../figures/print_client_configuration.png
      :scale: 80